Burnley, Victoria

-Burnley is an inner-city suburb in Melbourne, Victoria, Australia, 4 km east of Melbourne's Central Business District, located within the City of Yarra local government area.
+Burnley is an inner-city suburb in Melbourne, Victoria, Australia, 4 km east of the Melbourne central business district, located within the City of Yarra local government area.
 Burnley recorded a population of 794 at the 2021 census.
+It has historically been part of the larger Richmond area due to its proximity and small size.

 Burnley has the Yarra River as its southern and eastern boundaries.
 The other boundaries are Burnley Park to the north and Park Grove along with the south end of Burnley Street to the west.

-Located in the present City of Yarra, Burnley is historically considered to be part of the larger Richmond area.
-Burnley's location in inner-suburban Melbourne is well known to Melburnians due to the naming of the Burnley Tunnel near the area, a major part of Melbourne's CityLink transport network.